 Do I need a reservation?

 We love meeting new dogs and setting them up for a successful first day of daycare.
-In order to set your dog up for success, please bring our completed paperwork and your vet paperwork (if you have not already faxed it or emailed it to us), along with your dog, on leash, and, if you would like, a snack for naptime.
-Plan on handing us all the paperwork and the dog and being on your way.
+In order to set your dog up for success, please bring your vet paperwork (if you have not already faxed it or emailed it to us), along with your dog, on leash, and, if you would like, a snack for naptime.
+Plan on handing us the paperwork and the dog and being on your way.
 Don’t make a scene out of it, as that will only make your dog nervous.
 The quicker you can be on your way, the better for your dog!

 Who will be watching my dog?